Rui-San/LAPR2_2023_2024/docs/sprintC/us022/01.requirements-engineering/Readme.md

 * **AC5:** Execution date and time must be introduced and not empty.
 * **AC6:** The task to add to the Agenda must be with status "PENDING", meaning that it was not planned yet.
 * **AC7:** At least one valid task must be selected before typing execution date and time.
+* **AC8:** When a task is successfully planned, the new task on agenda status will be "PLANNED" and the selected task status from To-Do list will be "PROCESSED"

 ### 1.4.
 Found out Dependencies